The History of IPCSA

 Trusting, sharing, collaborating and innovating: IPCSA

-As it celebrates its tenth anniversary this year (2021), the International Port Community Systems Association (IPCSA) is reflecting on an extraordinary decade of achievement.
+As it celebrated its tenth anniversary in 2021, the International Port Community Systems Association (IPCSA) reflected on an extraordinary decade of achievement.

 Since its official launch on 15 June 2011, IPCSA has achieved rapid growth in membership, while establishing its reputation and influence as an expert authority and adviser on the electronic exchange of information and digitalisation to smooth the flow of cargo and documentation.